ichsanulamal/ichsanulamal/README.md

 > 🧭 _i don't know what i want. i only know what i don't want._

 Hi I'm **insert_name**, currently a corporate wagie in data & AI.
-Most of my time is spent tinkering with tech, philosophy, and finance — often not productively, but always curiously.
+Most of my time is spent tinkering with tech, philosophy, and fulus — often not productively, but always curiously.

 Outside the job, I build systems for sovereignty and do speculative things.